Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

-## Technical Summary and Code Documentation
+## Technical Summary and Code Documentation For TriQuetaNFT Contract

 ## Instructions for creating Brand, Schema, Template and Mint Templates